couchbase/tlm/README.markdown

 ## Microsoft Windows 2008R2

-The following steps is needed to build Couchbase on Microsoft Windows 2008R2
+The following steps are needed to build Couchbase on Microsoft Windows 2008R2:

 * Install OS, activate and run Windows Update and install all updates
 * Install Google Chrome (optional, but makes your life easier)